fabferri/az-pattern/overlay-network-srx/README.md

 The **srx1-config.txt** contains the Junos commands to setup the **srx1** in siteA.
 Connect via SSH to the srx1 console and, in edit mode, paste the content of srx1-config.txt.

 Run the Junos command **commit check** to check the consistency of configuration.
-If there is no error, proceed with the command **commit** to apply the configuration.
+If there is no error, proceed with the command **commit** to apply the configuration to the srx.

 #### Note